-a.
+- i.
 Eligibility for the 50% subsidy of single coverage.
 Faculty appointed to teach two (2) courses in the current semester each bearing 2 credits or more and having taught 2 courses in at least 1 of the 3 immediately preceding Fall or Spring semesters, each bearing 2 credits or more.
-In the case of clinical or research faculty, working twenty (20) hours per week.
+In of clinical the case or research faculty, working twenty (20) hours per week. - ii.

-b.
 Eligibility for the 25% subsidy of single coverage.
-Faculty appointed to teach one (1) course bearing 2 credits or more in the current semester and having taught at least 1 course bearing 2 credits or more in at least 1 of the 3 immediately preceding Fall or Spring semesters.
-In the case of clinical or research faculty, working ten (10) hours per week
+Faculty appointed to teach one (1) course bearing 2 credits or more in the current semester and having taught at least 1 course bearing 2 credits or more in at least 1 the immediately of 3 preceding Fall or Spring semesters.
+In the case of clinical or research faculty, working ten (10) hours per week. - b.
+Effective July 1, 2025, the adjunct healthcare plans will include prescription coverage under the same terms as full-time faculty.

-H. Post-Retirement Health Benefits - FAS 106

-1. The current policy for bargaining unit members enrolled in the Post Retirement Benefit Pre-Funding Plan shall remain in effect.

-2. Eligible bargaining unit members hired prior to July 1, 2000, who are not currently enrolled in the Post Retirement Benefit Pre-Funding Plan shall be eligible to enroll in the Plan for retiree medical and prescription drug benefits.

-3. Bargaining unit members hired after June 30, 2000, shall not be eligible for the Post Retirement Benefit Pre-Funding Plan.
+- c.
+The copay for physicians' office visits shall be \$20, and copays for specialists shall be \$40.
+Co-pays shall be waived at any Temple Physician practice. - 5.
+The parties shall establish a Joint Committee to explore additional methods of health care cost containment. - H. Post-Retirement Health Benefits FAS 106 - 1.
+The current policy for bargaining unit members enrolled in the Post Retirement Benefit Pre-Funding Plan shall remain in effect. - 2.
+Eligible bargaining unit members hired prior to July 1, 2000, who are not currently enrolled in the Post Retirement Benefit Pre-Funding Plan shall be eligible to enroll in the Plan for retiree medical and prescription drug benefits. - 3.
+Bargaining unit members hired after June 30, 2000, shall not be eligible for the Post Retirement Benefit Pre-Funding Plan. - 4.
+"Transitional" retiree health insurance benefits shall be made available to eligible bargaining unit members eligible for either

-4. "Transitional" retiree health insurance benefits shall be made available to eligible bargaining unit members eligible for either H.1. or H.2. above.
+H.1. or H.2. above.
 Under this program an eligible retiree (and spouse, if the retiree is married at time of retirement) shall be provided with three (3) years of health insurance coverage as provided under the current Post Retirement Benefit Plan free (i.e. no pre-funding is required).
 After 3 years from the date of retirement, health insurance coverage for the bargaining unit member (and spouse, if applicable) shall end.

-5. In the event an eligible bargaining unit member elected H.1. or H.2. above, and has made contributions to the Post Retirement Benefit Pre-Funding Plan, and then elects H.4. above, those contributions will be returned with interest at the time of retirement.
-To discontinue participation in the Post-Retirement Benefit Pre-Funding Plan, those contributions will be refunded with any actual interest earned at the time of retirement, separation from Temple, or as a result of divorce or death of a spouse.

-6. Eligible employees who enroll in the Post Retirement Pre-funding plan on or after January 1, 2015, shall contribute at the rate of 30% for single coverage and 70% for spousal coverage.

-I. Dental Benefits
+- 5. In the event an eligible bargaining unit member elected H.1. or H.2. above, and has made contributions to the Post Retirement Benefit Pre-Funding Plan, and then elects H.4. above, those contributions will be returned with interest at the time of retirement.
+To discontinue participation in the Post-Retirement Benefit Pre-Funding Plan, those contributions will be refunded with any actual interest earned at the time of retirement, separation from Temple, or as a result of divorce or death of a spouse. - 6.
+Eligible employees who enroll in the Post Retirement Pre-funding plan on or after January 1, 2015, shall contribute at the rate of 30% for single coverage and 70% for spousal coverage. - I. Dental Benefits - 1.
+Upon enrollment at the Human Resources

-1. Upon enrollment at the Human Resources Department all active, full-time bargaining unit members shall become eligible to enroll in the current Dental Plan.
+Department all active, full-time bargaining unit members shall become eligible to enroll in the current Dental Plan.